CO2 Storage Project: Best Practices & Tips for Site Screening

 Maturation of ‘Prospective Storage Resources’ requires review a large amount of data and analysis with subsequent increasing details from ‘Site Screening,’ to ‘Site Selection’ and finally ‘Site Characterization’ leading to ‘Qualified sites’ ready for permitting.

+CO2 resource management is a critical first step towards successful storage project.
 The data required at each of three stages ; screening, selection and characterization is broadly divided into four data categories;

 This article highlights some tips & best practices and insights for site screening phase: